Approximate null-controllability of discrete heat equations with potentials on lattices: Setting and preliminaries on discrete Schrödinger operators

-Next, we describe the conditions on the set $\omega$ on which controllability properties hold.
-We will always assume that $\omega$ is open with smooth boundary.
+Further, we will always assume that $\omega$ is open with smooth boundary.
 This condition ensures that the geometry of $\omega$ is well reflected in the sampling process when $h\to 0$.
 In particular, for every ball $B$,

 when $h\to 0$.
 Here as usual, $|E|$ means the cardinality for a subset $E$ of $h\Z^d$ while it denotes the Lebesgue measure of $E$ for a subset of $\R^d$.

 Further, we denote by $Q_{L}(x)=x+[-L/2,L/2]^d$ the cube centered at $x$ of side length $L$ in $\R^d$ and $Q_L:=Q_L(0)$.
 When we work in a discrete space, we will still write $Q_L(x)$ for $Q_L(x)\cap h\Z^d$.
 For convenience we always assume that $L/2$ is a multiple of $h$.
 We will consider the following notions of thickness of sets that are common in control theory: